Continuation Sheaves in Dynamics: Sheaf Cohomology and Bifurcation: Categories of dynamical systems

-In this paper $\T$ is either $\Z$, $\Z^+$, $\R$, or $\R^+$.
-In case of $\Z^+$ and $\R^+$ we extend $\phi$ for negative time by $\phi_{-t} = \phi_t^{-1}$, the inverse image.
-If the topology $\scrT_\T$ on $\T=\R$, or $\R^+$ is the discrete topology, then $\phi$ is a one-parameter family of continuous maps $\phi_t := \phi(t,\cdot)$ on $X$ satisfying the (semi)group property in (ii), and the continuity in time does not place any restriction on the system.
-In applications, for example those arising from differential equations, it is common for the topology on $\T=\R$ to be the standard topology, but certain results in this paper do not require the topology $\scrT_\T$ to have specific properties.
-Therefore we typically use the notation $\phi_t(x).$ However, certain properties of the phase space topology $\scrT$ do play a crucial role.
-In particular, for clarity of the presentation of the main ideas of this paper, {\bf we always consider the phase space $X$ to be compact}.
+The time space $\T$ is either $\Z$, $\Z^+$, $\R$, or $\R^+$.
+In applications, for example those arising from differential equations, it is common for the topology on $\T=\R$ (or $\R^+$) to be the standard topology, which we assume throughout the rest of this paper, but certain results do not require the topology $\scrT_\T$ to have specific properties.
+Certain properties of the phase space topology $\scrT$ do play a crucial role.
+In particular, for clarity of the presentation of the main ideas of this paper, \emph{we always consider the phase space $X$ to be a compact topological space}.
 For some results, such as Theorem \ref{thm:CIT}, we additionally assume a metric on $X$.
 Such restrictions are explicitly stated and explained when needed.

-First, we endow $\sDS(\T,X)$ with a suitable topology.
+We endow $\sDS(\T,X)$ with a suitable topology.
 One natural choice arises by viewing $\sDS(\T,X)$ as a function space with the compact-open topology, i.e. the topology generated by the subbasis of sets of the form